Hubs-Foundation/hubs-docs/docs/spoke-user-interface.md

 __Rotate [R]:__ Reveals the rotation gizmo, drag the rings of the gizmo to rotate the object along the X, Y, or Z axis.

-__Scale [S]:__ Reveals the scale gizmo, drag the center cube of the gizmo to scale the object up or down.
+__Scale [Y]:__ Reveals the scale gizmo, drag the center cube of the gizmo to scale the object up or down.

 ### 3. Grid Tools